Tensor Renormalization Group Meets Computer Assistance: RG map and the master function

-We next discuss the hat-tensors, starting with $A_{r}$.
-Note that the isometry $J$ is not HS, so we use a check-tensor for it.
+The isometry $J$ is not HS, so we use a check-tensor for it.
 The tensor $J$ has two distinguished legs, indicated by tick marks in \cref{fig:J-sectors}.
 The check-tensor $\widecheck{J}$ has elements equal to $1$ for the four elements corresponding to the four sectors in the figure.
 The rest of the elements are zero.

-The contraction in \cref{eq:A2} which defines $A_{r}$ does not quite meet our definition of an allowed contraction (\cref{def:allowed}) since the two distinguished legs are contracted with two different HS tensors.
+The contraction in \cref{eq:A2} which defines $A_{r}$ does not quite meet our definition of an allowed contraction (\cref{def:allowed}) since the two distinguished legs of $J$ are contracted with two different HS tensors.
 But there is an easy workaround by doing that contraction in two steps.
 We first contract $R^{\kappa}$ with $L^{\kappa}$, to get a HS tensor which is then contracted with $J$'s.
 Both steps are allowed contractions and Lemma \ref{checklemma} applies.
 We thus see that the hat-tensor $\widehat{A}_{r}$ is given by replacing $R^\kappa\to \widehat R^\kappa$, $L^\kappa\to \widehat L^\kappa$, $J\to \widecheck{J}$ in the l.h.s.~of \cref{eq:A2}.

 The hat-tensor for $A_2=A_r/\calN_2$ is now obtained similarly to $A_1=A_g/\calN_1$ in the gauge transformation discussion.
 We start by writing \beq \widehat{A}_r = \widehat\calN_2 \widehat{A}_* + \widehat{b}_r,\qquad (\widehat{b}_r)_{\o\o\o\o}=0. \codetag \eeq Here $\widehat{\calN}_2$, $\widehat{b}_r$ are functions of $\widehat{b}_L$ and $\widehat{b}_R$. $\widehat{\calN}_2$ is an upper bound on $|\calN_2|$, while a positive lower bound for $|\calN_2|$ is given by $|\calN_2|_{plb}=2-\widehat{\calN}_2$, positive assuming $\widehat{\calN}_2<2$.
 The hat-tensor for $A_2$ is then given by \beq \widehat{A}_2= \widehat{A}_* + \widehat{b}_2,\qquad \widehat{b}_2= \widehat{b}_r/|\calN_2|_{plb}\,, \eeq